Tazarotene topical: 7 things you should know

 - Works in a similar way to Differin, so should not be used together.

-- Does not eliminate or prevent wrinkles, repair photodamaged skin, reverse photoaging, or restore youthful or younger dermal histologic pattern.
+- Does not eliminate or prevent wrinkles, repair photodamaged skin, reverse photoaging, or restore youthful or younger dermal histologic patterns.
 Will not reverse the effects of severe, chronic, sunlight exposure (such as coarse/deep wrinkling, tactile roughness, telangiectasia (spider veins), skin laxity (sagging), keratinocytic atypia, melanocytic atypia, or dermal elastosis.

 - Safety and efficacy not established for use in nonwhite (eg, Asian, Hispanic) patients or Fitzpatrick skin types V and VI.